tomatolog/manticore/docs/12_sphinxconf_options_reference/index_configuration_options/wordforms.rst

 ``.aff`` dictionary files in ``ispell`` or ``MySpell`` format (as bundled with OpenOffice).

-Starting with version 0.9.9-rc1, you can map several source words to a single destination word.
+You can map several source words to a single destination word.
 Because the work happens on tokens, not the source text, differences in whitespace and markup are ignored.

-Starting with version 2.1.1-beta, you can use “=>” instead of “>”.
+You can use “=>” instead of “>”.
 Comments (starting with “#” are also allowed.
 Finally, if a line starts with a tilde (“~”) the wordform will be applied after morphology, instead of before.

 ::